Ajimobi inaugurates commission to review Ibadan chieftaincy title - Nigeria Today

 Ajimobi inaugurates commission to review Ibadan chieftaincy title

-Governor Abiola Ajimobi of Oyo State on Friday in Ibadan inaugurated a seven-man judicial commission of enquiry on the review of the existing Olubadan Chieftaincy Declaration.
+Oyo State Gov. Abiola Ajimobi, yesterday inaugurated a seven-man judicial commission of enquiry on the review of the existing Olubadan Chieftaincy Declaration.

-The News Agency of Nigeria (NAN) reports that the commission, which was constituted on April 8, was inaugurated at the Governor’s Office.

-The governor urged the commission to review the existing 1957 declaration of Olubadan of Ibadan land in line with the proposed change in chieftaincy institution in Ibadan land

-Ajimobi also urged the commission to submit its report to the state government within four weeks from the day of inauguration.

-The governor, who said the commission was not set up to witch-hunt or create prejudice against anyone, explained that it was rather to provide for an effective traditional institution in Ibadanland and Oyo State.
+The governor, who said the commission was not set up to witch-hunt or create prejudice against anyone, explained that it was to provide for an effective traditional institution in Ibadan land and Oyo State.

-“Let me emphasise that on Dec.
-8, 2015, I approved the setting up of a three-man Administrative Technical Committee to look into the existing chieftaincy declaration of the Olubadan of Ibadanland, ’’he said.

-The governor said the terms of reference given to the commission were the findings of the Administrative Technical Committee set up earlier.

 The committee stated that the current Olubadan Chieftaincy Declaration provided for two prongs of Otun Olubadan and Balogun, with each having 22 and 23 rungs respectively.